ESCAP-SD/geospatialSAEhowto/README.md

 While the guide uses example data for Malawi, the approach and code can be adapted to other countries and contexts.
 The examples assume a basic understanding of R, but the code is fully annotated for users to modify and build upon.

-In addition to the [PDF version of the guide itself](howto.pdf), you can find all of the code and data used on the GitHub repository for this guide in the current repository, with the original pdf version and relevant code on [this repository](https://github.com/JoshMerfeld/geospatialSAEhowto).
+In addition to the [PDF version of the guide itself](howto.pdf), you can find all of the code and data used in this guide in the current repository, with the original pdf version and relevant code on [this repository](https://github.com/JoshMerfeld/geospatialSAEhowto).
 The relevant code are:

 - [howto.qmd](howto.qmd): This is the script that creates the pdf version of this guide.
 It contains code chunks and a walk through of the steps to perform small area estimation with geospatial data in R.
 - [data](data): This folder contains the data used in this guide, including the survey data and geospatial data.